Frequently Asked Questions (FAQs)

 Pupils who have been identified by their primary school as having a special educational need or disability (SEND) will automatically transfer to our register.
-Their progress will be monitored by the school’s Special Educational Needs Co-ordinator (SENCO) .
+Their progress will be monitored by the school’s Special Educational Needs Co-ordinator (SENCO), Mr Matthews .
 You will be given an opportunity to review progress through regular Parents' Evenings and meetings with the SENCO.

 Your child's Form Tutor

 The tutor will monitor your child’s progress.
 They will see them daily, once in the morning and then the afternoon.
 During both tutor periods pupils complete tutorial activities.
 In addition, they have an additional Personal Development tutor period for one hour every fortnight.
 This is on their timetable.
 In this lesson Tutors deliver PSHE and Careers education.

 Your child’s tutor should be the first point of contact.
 If you wish to speak to your child’s tutor, most tutors are happy to be contacted by telephone or email.
 If there is a problem they will aim to get back to you as quickly as possible.
 We do ask that you are a little patient as some days are very busy!
-Miss O’Riordan, Assistant Headteacher (Pastoral) will deal with significant pastoral issues and will be in touch if there are issues or concerns about progress that need to be discussed.
+Mrs O’Riordan, Assistant Headteacher (Pastoral) will deal with significant pastoral issues and will be in touch if there are issues or concerns about progress that need to be discussed.

 LAMDA Tuition and Public Speaking Club

 Further details about this private tuition are in the extra-curricular section of our website.
 This provision is offered by Mrs Crough and all enquiries should be directed to her.

 We encourage pupils to cycle to school provided they observe our safe cycling rules:

-· they have a cycle pass - these are provided by Miss O’Riordan
+· they have a cycle pass - these are provided by Mrs O’Riordan

 · the bicycle is in good roadworthy condition